JayPanoz/audiopkger/README.md

 - language and base direction;
 - multiple creators.

-However, it can still be used to create a starting point in those cases: it will generate files you can edit and complete.
+However, it can still be used to create a starting point in those cases: it will generate files you can edit and augment.

 ## Install

 First make sure you have nodeJS and npm installed.
-If you don’t [install it](https://nodejs.org/).
+If you don’t, [install it](https://nodejs.org/).

 If you don’t want to clone the repository and have easier access to its source code then: